 15. Minneapolis-St. Paul Airport (Bloomington, Minnesota, USA)

-The airport is served by a single bus line, which stops at all of the terminals.
+The airport is served by a single bus line, which stops at all terminals.
 Another bus service allows easy access to the Twin Cities, as well as the excellent light rail.
 Both are extremely cheap.

 There is a 1.5-mile walk between the entrance and exit via an MSP airport walking path that goes through the terminal and provides a great chance to enjoy the outdoors and some of the nearby attractions such as Historic Fort Snelling, or the Mall of America, the LARGEST shopping mall in the US, which is just minutes away!